robenkleene/development-references/languages/react/gatsbyjs/gatsbyjs-graphql.md

 ### Data

 You can explore the data in GraphQL by using the sidebar.
-For example, if you've added Markdown with `gatsby-transformer-remark` then that data will appear under `markdownRemark` (e.g., to see the compiled HTML by clicking "`markdownRemark` > `html`").
+For example, if you've added Markdown with `gatsby-transformer-remark` then that data will appear under `markdownRemark`.
+E.g., to see the compiled HTML by clicking the "`markdownRemark` > `html`" checkbox (ignore the `html:` with a disclosure triangle), and then running the resulting query:

+    query MyQuery {
+        markdownRemark {
+            html
+        }
+    }